In the wake of 2020 and its impact on education, where does that leave enrichment?

 As you can see, there are a ton of questions, and frankly, nobody has perfect answers.

 What I can provide, though, is a deep dive into the many activities one might consider to be enrichment.
 This list can also be relied on more heavily by families needing to bolster their kids’ everyday learning activities.

-What is an enrichment activity?
+What is an enrichment activity or class?

 An enrichment activity is an experience where kids can extend their learning to improve or enhance skills, knowledge, and well-being.
-After-school enrichment activities can include academics, sports, arts, and more, and are offered with the goal of providing entertainment and enjoyment, while sharpening and fleshing-out student skill sets.
+After-school enrichment activities and classes can include academics, sports, arts, and more, and are offered with the goal of providing entertainment and enjoyment, while sharpening and fleshing-out student skill sets.

 Types of after-school enrichment activities

 Coding for kids can take a variety of forms, ranging from intro Scratch coding to advanced Python.
 But beyond that, enrichment can come from any of the many available coding “toys” like those from LEGO, Sphero, and others.

 Here are a few examples:

 LEGO Robotics—LEGO MINDSTORMS EV3 or the LEGO Education SPIKE Prime Set can offer robotics fun through the familiarity of the classic building set.